techidaily/site-windows11/source/_posts/illuminate-with-joy-magical-holiday-window-decor.md

  There are trees adorned with brilliant lights, shiny ornaments, stars, and tinsel.
 Trees outside in the white of the snow, indoors next to the fireplace, and the Christmas Day tree with gifts under it.

  You could even take a picture of your tree at home, maybe one with the family around it.
 And use it as a desktop background.
-To make it easier, you can check out[a few ways to change the desktop wallpaper in Windows 11](https://www.makeuseof.com/windows-11-change-desktop-wallpaper/) .
+To make it easier, you can check out [a few ways to change the desktop wallpaper in Windows 11](https://www.makeuseof.com/windows-11-change-desktop-wallpaper/) .

- Moreover, to give your tree a unique look, you could[create a smart Christmas tree as a cool DIY project](https://www.makeuseof.com/awesome-diy-smart-christmas-trees/) .
+ Moreover, to give your tree a unique look, you could [create a smart Christmas tree as a cool DIY project](https://www.makeuseof.com/awesome-diy-smart-christmas-trees/) .

 ## 5. Remix 3D Winterscapes